mercari/tortoise/docs/horizontal.md

 MinReplicas is calculated by:

 ```
+# If MinMaxReplicasRecommendationType = weekly
-max{replica numbers at the same time on the same weekday} * 1/2
+max{replica numbers at the same time on the same day of week} * MinReplicasFactor

+# If MinMaxReplicasRecommendationType = daily
+max{replica numbers at the same time} * MinReplicasFactor
 ```

+(refer to [configuration.md](./configuration.md) about each parameter)

 It only takes the num of replicas of the last 4 weeks into consideration.